 AEPSC's Steam Generation Equipment Engineering ("SGEE") group defines the permissible coal specifications and sources for AEP's regulated operating companies' plants as well as OVEC's plants.
-These specifications and sources are utilized by the regulated FP organization to evaluate the coal offers from suppliers. "

-"102 Periodically, new sources are considered through test burns to diversify the coal choice for each unit, which may lead to more favorable financial results.
+101 These specifications and sources are utilized by the regulated FP organization to evaluate the coal offers from suppliers.
+"When the offers' evaluation is within the qualify specification band, coal quality specifications are considered and financial adjustments are made to provide a comparison at "as delivered" cents per MMBtu cost and acceptable mines will be included in the coal supply contracts."
+102 Periodically, new sources are considered through test burns to diversify the coal choice for each unit, which may lead to more favorable financial results.
 But new sources must be approved by SGEE before moving forward beyond the test burns.

-The "permissible reagent specifications and sources for AEP's regulated operating companies' plants, as well as OVEC's and IKEC's plants, are established by AEPSC's GET Engineering FGD Systems and Chemical Engineering."
-Factors such as performance guarantees, profitability, service quality, and past experience are taken into account in the reagent proposals.
+The "permissible reagent specifications and sources for AEP's regulated operating companies' plants, as well as OVEC's and IKEC's plants, are established by AEPSC's GET Engineering FGD Systems and Chemical Engineering."103 Factors such as performance guarantees, profitability, service quality, and past experience are taken into account in the reagent proposals.